J. H. Hobbs, Brockunier and Company: Startup

-In 1845, James B. Barnes and John L. Hobbs moved to the Ohio River community of Ritchietown to start a new glass company named Barnes and Hobbs.
-The two men leased the former Plunkett and Miller glass works, which was owned by creditors of the bankrupt firm.
-Both men had worked in supervisory positions at the New England Glass Company in Massachusetts.
-Their sons, James F. Barnes and John H. Hobbs, joined the business early in its existence.
-The glass works consisted of two furnaces with a total of 14 pots.
-Coal was available nearby.
-Because no railroads had been built east of the Allegany Mountains, the Ohio River and National Road were the major transportation resources.
+In 1845, James B. Barnes and John L. Hobbs moved to the Ohio River community of Ritchietown to start a new glass company.
+They named their company Barnes, Hobbs and Company.
+James F. Barnes, son of James B. Barnes, was also a partner in the new firm.
+The men leased the former Plunkett and Miller glassworks, which was owned by creditors of the bankrupt firm.
+The glassmaking plant was called the South Wheeling Glass Works.
+The elder Barnes and Hobbs had worked in supervisory positions at the New England Glass Company in Massachusetts.
+John H. Hobbs, son of John L. Hobbs, joined the business early in its existence.
+A just-opened exposed seam of coal was said to "within a few rods of the furnace".
+Initially, coal was used to power the furnace while wood was used in the annealing process that gradually cools the product.
+Among the initial products were lantern chimneys (the glass surrounding the flame), jars, tumblers, and cologne bottles.
+At the beginning of 1848, the three partners purchased a portion of their factory's property.